myflyingbox/ruby-lce/README.md

 ## Usage

 Once configured, you can start making request to the lce webservices.
+The full documentation for all requests and attributes is available at https://www.lce.io/docs

 ### Requesting a quote